bioidiap/bob.blitz/doc/c_cpp_api.rst

 ===============

-This section includes information for using the pure C or C++ API for manipulating :py:class:`bob.bob.blitz` objects in compiled code.
+This section includes information for using the pure C or C++ API for manipulating :py:mod:`bob.blitz` objects in compiled code.

 C API
 -----